Allied Health Professions/

-Surgical technologists receive their training in formal programs offered by community and junior colleges, vocational schools, universities, hospitals, and the military.
+Surgical technologists receive their training in programs offered by community and junior colleges, vocational schools, universities, hospitals and the military.
+A program can take from nine months (for a certificate) to two years (for an associate degree) to complete.
 Most programs do not require more than a high school education for program entrance, but many do require applicants to have taken and passed prerequisite courses (usually in the basic sciences and medical terminology).

 Search for funding opportunities related to this career